Self Feeding Skills In Babies

 The average age when your baby will become self-sufficient is between 18 and 24 months, but remember every baby develops at a different pace.

-As with all things baby there are a number of tools to use to assist self-feeding.
+As with all things baby there are a number of tools to use to assist with developing self feeding skills.
 After finger foods its normal to try and progress to spoons and then forks.
-Try our Universal Food Pouch Spoons which can be used with any major brand food pouches to get your baby getting used to grabbing and putting the spoon in his or her mouth.
+Try our Universal Food Pouch Spoons & Spouts which can be used with any major brand food pouches to get your baby getting used to grabbing and putting the spoon in his or her mouth.

 Our Cherub Baby Fresh Food Feeder is an ideal tool to start your baby with independent feeding with limited mess and fuss.
 You just simply fill the mesh with fresh cut fruit, vegetables or ice and let baby begin to taste & chew whole foods without the risk of choking on large pieces of food.